 The Art and Graphic Design suites are generously rescourced: offering two bandsaws, two sanding belts, two floor standing power drills, two printing presses, a kiln, a laser cutter and a 16 bay computer suite that houses Adobe software, providing the boys with the opportunity to use Photoshop and Illustrator.

 During the course of the Autumn term, the department holds an Artist in Residence workshop allowing the boys to develop an understanding of the artist at work.
 Most recently, Francesca Tiley held a 12-week club specialising in screen printing.

-Many top-up sessions, such as Open Studio and Open Sketchbook, are provided during the course of the school week in order to improve and refine the boys’ portfolios.
+Many top-up sessions, such as Open Studio and Open Sketchbook, are provided during the course of the school week in order to develop and refine the boys’ portfolios.

 A number of day trips to various art galleries are scheduled throughout the year, taking advantage of the wonderful array of galleries and museums available in London.

 At Wetherby Senior, the Biology department offers a broad and interesting curriculum which encourages the boys:

 The Lower School Curriculum is custom-based on 11-14 Longman and Common Entrance

 Boys in Years 10 and 11 study IGCSE Edexcel

 A Level Biology is Edexcel A Salters-Nuffield